iommirocks/iommi/docs/howto.rst

 How do I customize the rendering of a table?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Table rendering can be customized on multiple levels.
-You pass a template with the :code:`template` argument, which
+You pass a template with the `template` argument, which
-is either a template name or a :code:`Template` object.
+is either a template name or a `Template` object.

-Customize the HTML attributes of the table tag via the :code:`attrs` argument.
+Customize the HTML attributes of the table tag via the `attrs` argument.
 See attrs_.

 To customize the row, see `How do I customize the rendering of a row?`_